Have you noticed more police on the roads this holiday season?

 That doesn’t mean Michigan residents should enjoy an additional alcoholic beverage before heading to the roads.
 Instead, many cities all throughout Michigan are cracking down of drunk driving during the holidays.

 This past Thanksgiving, Jackson, Michigan took a zero tolerance approach to patrolling the city’s streets.
 Police were on the lookout for anyone who was unbuckled and anyone who had been drinking and driving.

-Mlive.com reported that last year, 9 people died on Michigan roads during the holiday season.
+Mlive.com reported that in 2012, 9 people died on Michigan roads during the holiday season.
 Four of those deaths were alcohol related and three deaths were from the victims not wearing a seat belt.

 Livingston County followed suit with Jackson during Thanksgiving weekend by stepping up the road patrols.
 According to the LivingstonDaily.com, there were nine drunken-driving arrests from November 27-30 reported by the Livingston County Sheriff’s Department.
 In addition, the Michigan State Police was stated as reporting no fatalities in the county for that period.”